TonyRedGraveDMC/KPI_IASA_66/src/main/resources/apache-tomcat-8.5.35/CONTRIBUTING.md

 * Bugzilla attachment - attach the SVN patch to the Bugzilla issue
 * Github PR - after resolving the issue in your local fork and pushing to your copy of the repository, open a Github PR for review.
-* Email - again, not preferred, but you may send an email to the developer list with a patch attached for review.
+* Email - again, not preferred, but you may send an login to the developer list with a patch attached for review.

 #### Waiting For Feedback